Ahildebr/phase-3-final-project/README.md

 With this tool you can keep track of multiple accounts all having there respective targeted budget.
 Of course you can also search for your transactions via targeting a specific account or but using the search for transactions feature.

-# need dependencies
+# Needed Dependencies
 - python version 3.8.13 is needed (If you run this in the Virtual Environment this can be ignored)
 - pipenv virtual environment

-# installation instructions
+# Installation Instructions
 - fork / clone this repository
 - pipenv install
 - pipenv shell (Needed for correct python version and dependencies)